 One person is diagnosed with cancer every 20 minutes in Queensland.
 Cancer Council Queensland provides all Queenslanders with the best possible prospects of preventing, detecting, effectively treating and surviving a cancer diagnosis.

-Their focus is unique in Queensland, combining research and support to help people affected by cancer.
-And while their initiatives have local value today, delivering outcomes for nearly 160,000 Queenslanders who are living with cancer, the relevance of their work extends into tomorrow, influencing cancer control worldwide.
+Their focus is unique in Queensland, focusing on research, prevention, advocacy and support to help all Queenslanders, all cancers.
+And while their initiatives have local value, delivering outcomes for more than 26,000 Queenslanders diagnosed with cancer each year, the relevance of their work extends globally, influencing cancer control worldwide.

 Living with vision impairment can be a daunting and isolating experience, but Guide Dogs Queensland provides the support Queenslanders who are blind or vision impaired need to live their lives to the fullest.